Pictured: Keith Moore with his sister, Bev.

 “These gift cards provide a way to help”

 Keith is just one of the inaugural recipients of the Patient Essentials Fund.
-The fund is a first-of-its-kind program developed by the QEII Foundation.
-The Foundation distributed $50,000 in gift cards in its first year, supporting more than 720 patients.
+The fund is a first-of-its-kind program developed by the QEII Foundation in 2021.
+To date, the Foundation has distributed more than 4,000 gift cards to QEII patients.
 The gift cards are provided to patients at the discretion of their healthcare teams to help give a little extra support during their time at the QEII.

 The opportunity to help patients has been deeply rewarding for QEII healthcare professionals.

 “It is such a great feeling to be able to provide a gift card and help ease stress for our patients," says Wendy Slaunwhite, a QEII healthcare professional.